JunYeolRyoo/SLOW_ARC_System/README.md

 ## Key Features:
 1) **Automated Verdicts:** The system automatically determines whether a pitch crosses through the strike zone.
 2) **Pitch Data Analysis:** Utilizing pitch data files with precise coordinates, the system performs in-depth analysis of pitch tracks and player positions.
+3) **Objective Assessment:** By removing subjective judgment, the system enables objective and fair judgment in game review processes.